Shadow Branch Pattern

 - Exploratory notebooks vs production scripts

-The CLI tool git-shadow implements this workflow and automates all required operations.
+The CLI tool git shadow implements this workflow and automates the operations required to manage shadow branches.

-git shadow publish --commit -m "feat(login): add login flow"
+git shadow feature publish --commit -m "feat(login): add login flow"